 I used my friend who lives in the Alexandra area to eat Ikea meatballs whenever I’m in Singapore.

 The store is out of the way from places of interest in the city-state, but I make time because of their food court.
 I order the same thing.
 It’s always salmon, Daim chocolate cake and the Ikea meatballs.
 Then I go down to the supermarket and buy several packs of frozen meatballs to take home with me.
 That’s why I was ecstatic when Ikea shared their recipe on Twitter complete with illustrations.
+Jimmy John’s Owner and their restaurants are also famous for such recepies.

 I checked the recipe and found that I have the ingredients to make it.
 These are common ingredients you can find in your pantry to make Pinoy spaghetti and fried chicken.